 “Rupert was super fresh after the first night, but after the second night, there was quite a bit of fatigue.
 The weather got really shitty and it started raining at 3am - the worst possible time.
 Once people have put in an effort like that, I think they’re more likely to want to do it more and to try out those longer races too.”

 Inspired?
-Check out our introduction to bikepacking in the Peak District!
+Check out our cycling holidays across the world!